ebellocchia/py_crypto_hd_wallet/readme/substrate_wallet.md

 # Substrate wallet

-A Substrate wallet is a wallet based on Substrate (Polkadot/Kusama ecosystem) like PolkadotJS.\
+A Substrate wallet is a wallet based on Substrate (Polkadot/Kusama ecosystem) like PolkadotJS.
-It doesn't follow BIP44 but it generates a pair of private and public keys depending on the derivation path.

 ## Substrate wallet factory

 A Substrate wallet is created using the *HdWalletSubstrateFactory* class.\
-A *HdWalletSubstrateFactory* class is simply constructed by specifying the desired coin.
+A *HdWalletSubstrateFactory* class is constructed by specifying the desired coin.
 After the construction, the factory can be used to create wallets with the specified coin.

 Supported coin enumerative: